yuxinhu/RUN-UP-for-ms-DWI/README.md

 (3) Post-processing the data: including reorganization and evaluation of the results.

 ### Usage
-All data are saved on our group server, please refer to [this sheet].
+All data are saved on our group server, please refer to [this sheet]().
 We have also uploaded a trained network.
 It is trained with the following command:

 The fine-tuning command: